mkalten/reacTIVision/README.txt

 this with the 'E' key or recalculate the background subtraction by hitting the SPACE bar.

-The overall camera and imageesettings can be configured within the "camera.xml" configuration file.
+The overall camera and imagee settings can be configured within the "camera.xml" configuration file.
 On Mac OS X this file is as well located in the Resources folder within the application bundle.
 You can select the camera ID and specify its dimension and framerate,